naolwonberi/cprg306-assignments/README.md

 - Visit http://localhost:3000/week-1

 ## Contributing
 This repository is for coursework.
-External contributions are required
+Contributions are not required

 ## Credits
 Course: SAIT CPRG 306